Building Inspections Department

 You will also need a zoning permit for any building, structure or sign erected, constructed, moved, added to or structurally altered.
 This may be applied for when you apply for your building permit or prior to.
 If your lot is located within the corporate limits of a town, you will need to apply for zoning through your town office.

 Health department approval is required prior to the issuance of any building permit for new construction, additions, and some types of remodeling.
-This permit can be obtained at:

 New Construction & AdditionsNew construction and additions require a zoning permit and health approval to be obtained prior to the building permit being issued.
 It is recommended that a building permit application be submitted at the time of the zoning permit application so that the application and plans can be reviewed for approval while the zoning and health approval are being obtained.